Hatrask/local-booru/README.md

 *   `database.db`: The SQLite database file containing all image and tag information.
 It is automatically created and managed by the application.
 *   `media/images/`: All your uploaded image files are stored here.
 *   `undo_state.json`: This file is created temporarily when you perform a batch tag action, allowing you to undo it.
 It is deleted after a successful undo or overwritten by the next batch action.
-*   `booru_export.zip`: The default output file created when you run the export script.

-**Note:** Saved searches are stored directly in your web browser's `localStorage` and are not part of the server-side file structure.
+**Note:** Saved searches and theme preferences are stored directly in your web browser's `localStorage` and are not part of the server-side file structure.

 ## Contributing